 I used to think that it would be best if English was spelled as we speak, that we should spell totally phonetically.
 But that was before I realised just how much variation there was between native-English speakers’ pronunciations!
-There’s a lot more variation than that between the standard British pronunciation and the standard American pronunciation.
+There’s a lot more English dialects than just those between the standard British pronunciation and the standard American pronunciation.

 If I spelled phonetically, I’d spell some words in such a different way that you might not be able to read them!
 At the moment, all over the world, we spell English words almost identically.
 A few words are spelt one way in British English, and a slightly different way in American English – but English speakers everywhere can read both versions.

 If phonetic spelling becomes the norm, different versions of English will gradually separate into different languages – just as over time Latin was pronounced increasingly differently, until it separated into different languages such as French and Italian.

 Or maybe things will go the other way and we will all start pronouncing words the way they’re written – then, increasingly, we will all sound more and more alike!